Aksoylu/AI-DRAW/README.md

-# Web-based Shape Recognition Deep Learning Application (YTU NEURAL NETS)
+# Web-based Shape Recognition Deep Learning Application
+This project basically an interactive neural network project that able to recognize characters from your hand drawings.
+You can try working from demo here: [AI-DRAW WORKING DEMO](http://ai-draw.umitaksoylu.com)

 <img src="static/animation.gif" alt="Project show-off animation" width="60%"/>

-I did this project at the workshop he attended as a speaker.
-In fact, we did it together.
-At the workshop that I attended with the invitation of Yıldız Technical University Mint Club and data science community, we held an event that lasted three hours with over 150+ people.
-We have created this project together with the live coding event.

 ## Dependencies
 You have to install followed libraries with your command line and pip: